Head On (song): Music video

 By 1991, Pixies refused to film music videos for their singles.
 After a long debate with Elektra Records, their record company in the United States, the band relented and agreed to film a video, as long as the song was done completely live.
 Peter Lubin, the A&R representative of Elektra at the time, later explained the situation:

 By completely live that means full band, vocals, cameras roll, video's done by the end of two minutes and 13 seconds.
 One take, that's it.
 So those became the ground rules, that was the only way you were going to get a Pixies video for 'Head On' or anything else.

 Lubin then came up with the idea for the video.
 Twelve cameras would be placed, "dividing" each band member into three blocks.
 Frontman Black Francis was happy with this idea, so Scott Litt was then hired to produce the video.
 After the video had been filmed, Elektra invited the "whole decision-making team from MTV" to view it.
 The video was added to MTV's rotation, later receiving the "Breakthrough Video" award.

-Pixies' track listing
+Track listing

-All songs written by Black Francis, except where otherwise noted.
+All songs written by Black Francis, except where noted.